harvesthq/chosen/contributing.md

 process easy and effective for everyone involved.

-Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
-In return, they should reciprocate that respect in addressing your issue or assessing patches and features.
+Following these guidelines helps to communicate that you respect the time of the project maintainers who give their time to share this project freely.
+In return, the maintainers will reciprocate that respect in addressing your issue or assessing your pull requests.

 _**Please Note:** These guidelines are adapted from [@necolas](https://github.com/necolas)'s [issue-guidelines](https://github.com/necolas/issue-guidelines) and serve as